In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Step 2: Add your signature to your PDF

-Now that Preview has your signature recorded, you can start using it to sign your documents with it.
+Now that Preview has your signature recorded, and you can start using it to sign your documents with it.

 Once your signature is properly placed, you can save the document and share it with the other signees.